 Why is my syrup cloudy or crystallized?

 This sugar sand, or niter, is sometimes left if your syrup was not filtered enough.
 It can also be created by boiling the sap too far past the finishing point.
 In either case, it does not affect the quality of your syrup and will usually sink to the bottom during storage.
 You can reheat your syrup and put it through another filtering to remove the sugar sand.
+We strongly recommend following our two-step filtering process, shown here.
+We designed these smaller, one-quart filters for the home sugarmaker -- they are much easier to handle (so less spills of boiling hot syrup) and they're washable and reusable.
+These are the filters we use ourselves.

 Can I use maple syrup instead of sugar in my cooking?